PaddlePaddle/Paddle/doc/demo/sentiment_analysis/sentiment_analysis.md

 *  -b $label: set dictionary about corresponding relation between integer label and string label.
 *  -d data/pre-imdb/dict.txt: set dictionary.
 *  -i data/aclImdb/test/pos/10014_7.txt: set one example file to predict.

+Note you should make sure the default model path `model_output/pass-00002` exists or change the model path.

 Predicting result of this example: